Conflict prevention

 • You are making the request in the same version in which another person has the lock.

-• If the lock version is a child version, then the lock owner does not currently have an edit session open in that version.
-If the lock version is the default, then the lock owner does not currently have a read session open in the default version.
+• If the lock version is a named version, the lock owner does not currently have an edit session open in that version.
+If the lock version is the default version, the lock owner does not currently have a read session open in the default version.

-5. You can also confirm the existence of the lock by clicking Identify Route and RouteY again.
+5. You can also confirm the existence of a lock by clicking Identify Routes Identify Routes and RouteY again.

-The route identifier shows that the route has been locked.
+The Identify Routes pop-up shows that the route has been locked.

 The Locked by you icon Locked by you also confirms that you have locks for the identified route and can edit that route.